-But because of its strategic importance Liverpool was bombed.
-After London Liverpool was the second most-bombed city in Britain.
+But because of its strategic importance Liverpool was heavily bombed.
+After London, Liverpool was the second most-bombed city in Britain.
 The Liverpool Blitz began during the night of 28 August 1940 when 160 German bomber planes attacked the city.
-The Blitz continued until January 1942 and of course the docks were the major target.
+The raids continued until January 1942 and of course the docks were the major target.
 In all 2,736 people were killed in the city and around 4,000 people across Merseyside as a whole.

-As a port city many of Liverpool's Blitz victims came from overseas.
-Here you can find dedications to people from other countries that died here.
-Memorials include those for the Dutch Merchant Navy, the Belgian Merchant Navy, Chinese merchant seamen, Irish sailors and Norwegian air crew.
+As a port city many of Liverpool's victims came from overseas.
+Here you can find memorial dedications to people from the Dutch and Belgian Merchant Navys, Chinese merchant seamen, Irish sailors and Norwegian air crew.
 As part of reconciliation after the war, Liverpool was twinned with the heavily-bombed industrial city of Cologne in Germany.